Tagged or AnyVal?

 Result type in structural refinement may not refer to user-defined value class

-Sure, I get that there are limitations, and they are even described in docs… but 30k lines of production code compile and test code doesn’t, and I am not happy about debugging compiler quirks.
+Sure, I get that there are limitations, and they are even described in the docs… but 30k lines of production code compiles and test code doesn’t, and I am not happy about debugging compiler quirks.

-While this is a bit different use case - I created a wrapper to provide behavior, not a distinction between different types - it undermines my faith in the current implementation of value classes.
-However I am sure for simpler cases it should work well.
+While this is a slightly different use case - I created a wrapper to provide behavior, not a distinction between different types - it undermines my faith in the current implementation of value classes.
+However, I am sure for simpler cases it should work well.

 Summary

-Tagged types can be used with everything, they impose no performance penalty, but they are also not supported by any library.
+Tagged types can be used with everything and impose no performance penalty, but they are also not supported by any library.

 Value classes claim to work with everything, impose no performance penalty and are supported by basically all major libraries, but they come with a long list of gotchas.

-In the end, people will side with one solution or the other basing on what burns them most.
-Personally, I would say that due to different shortcomings, one should always consider both solutions as an option.
+In the end, people will side with one solution or the other based on what burns them most.
+Personally, I would say that due to different shortcomings, one should always consider both solutions as options.